Why Do I Have to Poop When I Exercise?

 Overall, the transit time—how long it took food to make the gastrointestinal journey—went from 51.2 hours when sedentary to 36.6 hours when cycling and 34 hours when running.

-“The study was very objective,” explains Peter K Chang, MD, a gastroenterologist at East Side Gastroenterology affiliated with Mount Sinai Hospital in New York City.
+“The study was very objective,” explains Peter K Chang, MD, a gastroenterologist affiliated with Mount Sinai Hospital in New York City.
 “It made it clear that physical activity does increase bowel activity, but the physiology as to why is not quite clear.”

 However, GI specialists do have some theories about what could be causing the exercise-induced increase in bowel movements.